 Of the three churches in the Richmond Team Ministry, St. John the Divine is the one most closely identified with the Catholic tradition of the Church of England.
-In general terms, the ethos of St. John’s can perhaps best be described as ‘modern/liberal Catholic.’
+In general terms, if a ‘label’ is needed, the ethos of St. John’s can perhaps best be described as ‘modern/liberal Catholic.’
 It has a fairly formal – though far from stuffy! – liturgical style.

 The Eucharist is central to the life of the St. John’s community, and is the principal act of worship on Sundays and in the week.
 Vestments, candles and incense, together with a strong musical tradition and some exquisite art work (much of it influenced by the Arts and Crafts Movement) add a great deal to the experience of worship at St. John’s.
 The beautifully sculptured Stations of the Cross are a valued devotional aid and the Lady Chapel is a particularly conducive environment for quiet reflection and prayer.